emad-elsaid/xlog/README.md

         Should xlog hide write operations, read-only means all write operations will be disabled -sidebar
-        Should render sidebar. (default true) -sitename string
+        Should render sidebar. (default true) -sitemap.domain string
+        domain name without protocol or trailing / to use for sitemap loc -sitename string
         Site name is the name that appears on the header beside the logo and in the title tag (default "XLOG") -source string